sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

   				xcode-select -- install

-			Move on to the next step: Giotto Installation
+			:octicon:`arrow-right` Move on to the next step: Giotto Installation

 	.. tab-item:: 1.2: Giotto Installation